AusDTO/dto-design-guide/_getting-started/developers/build.md

 - `sass-lint` for linting
 - `cssnano` for CSS compression
 - `autoprefixer` for adding CSS vendor prefixes
-- `AusDTO/gulp-html` for HTML validation
+- `AusDTO/gulp-html` for HTML validation.

 The CI build is available as a shell script at `bin/cibuild.sh`.